 Example of assigning rights to a cluster administrator

-The example uses the new role-based.
+The example uses the experimental role-based.

 To grant access to a cluster administrator, use the role d8:manage:all:manager in ClusterRoleBinding.